 Mesothelioma Life Expectancy

-There are three systems that are used most often for staging this cancer and predicting a patient’s mesothelioma life expectancy.
-They included the Butchart System, Brigham System and TNM staging System.
-Each system indicates something different about the disease in each of its stages, but the systems are fairly consistent.
+There are three systems that are used to figure out the stage of mesothelioma that the patient is in so that the doctors can better predict the patient’s remaining life span.
+These systems are the Butchart System, Brigham System, and TNM staging System.
+Each system indicates something different about the disease in each of its stages, but the systems in general, are fairly consistent in their results.

 Stage 1 mesothelioma is the first and earliest stage of mesothelioma.
 It only affects the lining of one lung (the pleura) or a small part of the abdomen.
 It is the least advanced stage as there is no involvement of the lymph nodes.
 There are many treatment options available to patients with stage 1 mesothelioma.
 It can be divided into two categories: